Decide which program you're eligible for

 Once you submit this part of the application, you will receive the following emails, which you must action within 48 hours:

-1. An email with an invitation to complete a short Rare Recruitment survey; and
+2. An email invitation to complete a short Rare Recruitment survey

-2. An email invitation to complete a Logical Ability Assessment via Talent Q.
+3. An email invitation to complete a Logical Ability Assessment via Talent Q

 At Clayton Utz, our people come from a wide range of backgrounds and have different skills, interests, personalities and capabilities.
 We are committed to an inclusive culture in which all of our people are recognised for their unique contributions and are encouraged and supported to achieve their full potential.
 Diversity at Clayton Utz includes diversity of thought, background, experience, personal circumstances, education, religion, sexuality, gender, age, ethnicity and ability/disability.
 That diversity helps to generate new ideas, creates more effective teams and relationships, and is a key enabler to attract, develop and retain the very best people.